khanmjk/altsoftwareplanning/README.md

 * First, enable the AI Assistant and save your API key (see "AI Assistant Settings" above).
 * On the home screen, click the **"Create with AI"** button.
 * Enter a prompt describing the system you want to model (e.g., "A food delivery service like Uber Eats" or "A new FinTech bank").
+* A loading spinner will appear while the AI generates your system.
 * The AI will generate a complete, realistic system, including a full org chart, a multi-year roadmap, and all service dependencies.
+* Upon successful creation, a statistics panel will appear, showing details about the generation process, such as token count and character count.
 * This new system is then saved to your local storage just like a manually created one.

 ### Deleting a System